App Development

 Field decorators

-Some fields can be linked to other fields to change their presentation in the Studio sidebar.
+Some fields can be linked to other fields to group them visually in the Studio sidebar.
 Decorators do not affect the data model; both the decorator and the target field are passed as separate props.

 Visibility toggles